 - Organisational accountability for ensuring our workplace is free from discrimination, harassment and bullying and commit to supporting an environment which fosters positive, respectful working relationships where people are able to achieve their best;

 - Ensure we reflect the diversity of our customers and the communities we operate in to drive greater understanding and better solutions to meet their needs.

 The targets we have established to support these objectives include:

-- 40 per cent female representation in other management roles;
+- Minimum 40 per cent female representation in other management roles;

-- Gender diverse candidate slates for all leadership roles.
+- Gender diverse candidate slates for all roles.

-Genworth’s Diversity Council provides continued focus on and promotion of a diverse and inclusive workplace.
-The Diversity Council has an oversight, advisory and advocacy role for achieving the company’s diversity goals.
+Genworth’s Diversity and Inclusion Council provides continued focus on and promotion of a diverse and inclusive workplace.
+The Diversity and Inclusion Council has an oversight, advisory and advocacy role for achieving the company’s diversity and inclusion goals.
 It is chaired by a member of the senior leadership team and is comprised of employee volunteer members.